getbraincloud/examples-unity/AuthenticationOculus/README.md

 This example already incorporates these plugins.

-In your Unity Project you will also need to make sure your project has the **XR Plugin Management** installed under `Project Settiongs > XR Plugin Management`.
-Then, after it is installed, you will need to make sure that **OpenXR** is enabled for either your **Windows** platform or **Android/Meta Quest** plaform (or both if your app is meant to run on both platforms).
+In your Unity Project you will also need to make sure your project has the **XR Plugin Management** installed under `Project Settings > XR Plugin Management`.
+Then, after it is installed, you will need to make sure that **OpenXR** is enabled for either your **Windows** platform or **Android/Meta Quest** platform (or both if your app is meant to run on both platforms).

 <p align="center">
     <img  src="../_screenshots/_authOculus/XRPluginManagement.png?raw=true">